The graph of implicit edge dependencies for indecomposability and beyond: Abstract

 \section{Abstract}

-A polytope is called indecomposable if it cannot be expressed (non-trivially) as a Minkowski sum of other polytopes.
-Since the concept was introduced by Gale in 1954, several increasingly strong criteria have been developed to characterize indecomposability.
-Our first contribution is a new indecomposability criterion that unifies and generalizes most of the previous techniques.
-The key new ingredient of our method is the introduction of the graph of (implicit) edge dependencies, which has broader applications in the study of deformation cones of polytopes, beyond indecomposability.
+A polytope is called indecomposable if it cannot be expressed nontrivially as a Minkowski sum of other polytopes.
+Since Gale introduced the concept in 1954, several increasingly strong criteria have been developed to characterize indecomposability.
+In this paper, we introduce a new approach to indecomposability for frameworks and polytopes based on the graph of implicit edge dependencies, which records proportionalities between edge lengths across all deformations.
+This yields a new indecomposability criterion that unifies and generalizes most previous approaches, and has additional consequences in the study of deformation cones.

-One of our main applications is providing new indecomposable deformed permutahedra that are not matroid polytopes.
-In 1970, Edmonds posed the problem of characterizing the extreme rays of the submodular cone, that is, indecomposable deformed permutahedra.
-Matroid polytopes from connected matroids give one such family of polytopes.
-We provide a new infinite disjoint family by taking certain graphical zonotopes and deeply truncating 1 or 2 specific vertices.
-In this way, we construct $2\lfloor\frac{n-1}{2}\rfloor$ new indecomposable deformations of the $n$-permutahedron $\permuto\subseteq \R^n$.
+As a main application, we construct new indecomposable deformed permutahedra that are not matroid polytopes.
+In 1970, Edmonds already noted the difficulty of characterizing the extreme rays of the submodular cone, equivalently, indecomposable deformed permutahedra.
+Matroid polytopes of connected matroids form a well-known family of such examples.
+We exhibit a new infinite family of indecomposable deformations of the permutahedron, not arising from matroid polytopes, obtained by suitable truncations of certain graphical zonotopes.

-We also showcase other applications of our tools.
-For example, we use them to refute a conjecture by Smilansky (1987) stating that an indecomposable polytope needs to have few vertices with respect to its number of facets.
-We provide bounds on the dimension of deformation cones and characterize certain of their rays, we introduce parallelogramic Minkowski sums whose deformation cone can be written as a product of deformation cones, and we construct indecomposable polytopes via truncations and stackings.
+We further demonstrate the scope of our methods through several additional applications.
+In particular, we refute a conjecture of Smilansky (1987) on the relation between the numbers of vertices and facets of indecomposable polytopes.
+Moreover, we obtain new bounds on the dimensions of deformation cones and we construct and analyze uniquely decomposable polytopes.